snakemake/snakemake-github-action/README.md

 Whether used disk space shall be printed if Snakemake fails.
 Can be either `true` or `false` (default: `false`).

+### `snakemake version`

+Snakemake version to use.
+If not specified, uses latest version.
+Pin a specific version (e.g., '8.25.5') for reproducibility.

+### `install-apptainer`

+Install Apptainer (true/false)

+### `environment-file`

+Path to a custom Conda environment file containing snakemake (e.g., 'etc/custom-environment.yml').
+If not specified, a default environment with snakemake is generated.

 ## Example usage

 ```yaml